 - Home page

-On the Analytics home page, you can already find the first statistics.
-On the left is the menu bar with which all categories can be accessed.
+On the Google Analytics page, you can already find the first statistics – here’s the overview report you can research.
+There is the menu bar on the left with which all categories can be accessed.
 The start page overview is suitable for cursory evaluations of the traffic.

 In the first window with the curve diagram, click on Target group overview.
 You will see the core figures that you should compare regularly.